Commercial Waste Catford Modern Slavery Statement

 annual review

 of this Modern Slavery Statement and associated policies.
-Theannual review
+The

 By embedding these measures into daily operations for Catford commercial waste management, we seek to lead by example and encourage our partners to adopt similar standards.
 This statement will be reviewed and updated as necessary following each annual review cycle or in response to material changes in our operations or supply chains.